TravelModellingGroup/Documentation/1.4/running.rst

 Once a run has started, the “Model System Run” pane will be present at the bottom of the XTMF window.
 The run pane contains various crucial information related to the run progress.
 On the left hand side, information regarding elapsed time and progress information is layed out.
 The progress bar percented is calculated based on the total amount of modules within the model system that have finished executing.
 On the right, an area for output is displayed.
 This console will output any debug or information printed by modules.

-Requirement Checks
+Model System Validation
 -------------------------------------------------------------------------------------------
-Before a run can be successfuly started, XTMF implements a requirements check on the modules that are present in the current model system.
-These checks will scan for missing requirements that modules may have declared.
-For example if a module requires a type definition, then the model system will be unable to run.
+Prior to a run starting, XTMF will perform an initial validation check on the model system.
+The initial validation will check for the presence of required modules or configurations that are known to be incorrect before runtime.
+If model system validation fails, the run will return an error and be placed under the "Finished" runs section of the Scheduler window.
+To view details about any validation errors, select the correct run under the 'Finish runs' list and examine the Error group box that is located on the bottom right hand side of the Run Window, which is just the right hand "content" side of the Scheduler display.

 Run Completion and Output